ADA Updates

 Learn more about our Ensemble Members by clicking on their name below!

-Rooted Dance Theater, Dance Theater of Harlem at the Strathmore, and Jazz & Contemporary at Joffrey Ballet.
-Ms. Blake graduated from Southern Methodist University, with a BFA in Dance Performance and BS in Education & Human Development.
-While a full-time student at SMU, she danced with B.Moore Dance.
-She has performed in works by Robert Battle, Christopher Huggins, Kevin Iega Jeff, Bridget L. Moore, Silas Farley, Nicole Clarke-Springer, among others.
+From Washington, DC, Ms. Blake began her formal training at BalletNova Center for Dance in Arlington, VA.
+She attended Duke Ellington School of the Arts under the tutelage of Charles Augins, Sandra Fortune-Greene, & Katherine Smith.
+Ms. Blake has also studied with various company institutions such as Deeply Rooted Dance Theater, Dance Theater of Harlem at the Strathmore, and Joffrey Ballet Summer Intensive.
+Blake graduated from Southern Methodist University, with a BFA in Dance Performance and BS in Education & Human Development.
+While being a full-time student at SMU, she joined B.Moore Dance.
+She has performed in choreographic works by Katherine Dunham, Alvin Ailey, Donald McKayle, Robert Battle, Christopher Huggins, Kevin Iega Jeff, Silas Farley, Nicole Clarke-Springer, and many more.
+Ms. Blake joined the Ensemble in 2022.
+Now entering her third season, Ms. Blake has performed at Jacob’s Pillow & Vail Dance Festival with the CPRD Ensemble.

 A native of Denver, CO, Mr. Dominguez graduated from Anderson University with a B.F.A. in Dance Performance and has since made significant strides in his dance career.
 Most recently, he performed with Dance Kaleidoscope under the direction of Joshua Blake Carter, and previously under the guidance of David Hochoy.
 He has also had the privilege of dancing with Gregory Hancock Dance Theater, where he further developed his artistry.
 He has had the pleasure of performing works by renowned choreographers including David Hochoy, Joshua Blake Carter, Earl Mosley, Nicole Springer, Eddy Ocampo, Sidra Bell, Christal Brown, Alexander Diaz, Vincent Hardy, and Matthew Rushing.
 Additionally, he spent his summers training at Earl Mosley’s Institute of the Arts, enhancing his skills and artistic expression.
 Having been a guest artist with Cleo II, he is now in his first season as an Apprentice to the Ensemble.